 - How well embedded in the school are the things we’ve been working on?
 What are our next steps?

 - How are the teachers seeing me?
 How does that fit with what they see happening in the school?

 In future years of doing the survey, you can add the question:

 - Are we improving the teaching and school practices we value and have been working on?
-E.g., do more teachers say this practice is ‘very like this school’, or that they do something ‘very well’, than the previous time the school did the Teaching and School Practices survey?
+Do more teachers say this practice is ‘very like this school’, or that they do something ‘very well’, than the previous time the school did the Teaching, School, and Principal Leadership Practices (TSP) survey?